B1.6 Round decimal numbers to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 • felt-tip pen

-Each student prepares 5 index cards with one decimal number written per card.
+Each student prepares five index cards by writing one rounding prompt for one decimal number per card.

 Divide the class into two groups.
-Thefirst group will be the one with the cards and the other group will be the one answering the questions.
+The first group will hold the cards and the other group will be responding.

 Arrange chairs, side by side, corresponding to half the total number of students.